vstiebe/temp/README.md

 # temp
-Temporary repository for my personal scripts
+Temporary repository for toying around with github and my personal scripts.